nditech/apollo/infra/README.md

 ### Security model

-Security groups are defined for:
+Security groups are defined for the future runtime layout:

 - ALB
 - web tasks